Back to blog

 • 7-8: Per-seat pricing under $25/seat with team-tier discounts

-• 9-10: Per-seat pricing under $15/seat at every tier, with cost proportional to value delivered regardless of team size
+• 9-10: Per-seat pricing under $15/seat with org-wide shared credits and cost proportional to value delivered

 10. Market coverage (0-10 points)